Quitory: an app for quitting vaping, ZYN, and smoking

 Most quit-smoking and quit-vaping apps are trackers.
 They count days without nicotine, calculate money saved, and show a streak.
 That is useful, but it does nothing in the moment a craving actually hits.

-Quitory is built for that moment.
-The core question behind the product is simple: does this help you get through the craving, or does it only count days?
 Quitory focuses on the intercept: a short protocol you run when the urge is strongest, so the craving passes without resetting your progress to zero.
+When the urge comes, you tap SOS.
+Quitory deploys a mission: a grounding exercise, a breathing protocol, a mini-game, and more.

 A slip is treated as data, not failure.
 If you fall back in, Quitory helps you identify the trigger, adjust the protocol, and keep going, with no reset to zero and no shame screen.